salvgal/MockLessonPlan/FunctionalProgrammingLP.md

 ```java
 doubleNumberFunction = (int a) -> a * 2;
 ```
 This is it\!
-Our new lambda expression is ready.
+Our new lambda expression is ready to be used.

-## Extra Practice (if time permitted - We Do - 5 min):
+## Extra Practice (We Do - 5 min):

 Create new lambda expressions as the one below:
 ```java